You are here

 History of HIV & AIDS in South Africa

-By July 1991, the number of AIDS cases attributable to heterosexual transmission equalled those due to homosexual transmission, and since then the former has become by far the dominant transmission route.
+By July 1991, the number of AIDS cases attributable to heterosexual transmission equalled those due to homosexual transmission challenging widespread prejudice that HIV and AIDS was a 'gay disease'.
+Since then, HIV transmission between heterosexual people has become the dominant transmission route in South Africa.
+6

+The African National Congress (ANC), who were in exile, alleged that HIV could have been developed in a laboratory, while others suggested it was spread by police tear gas or through the deliberate infection of black sex workers by former ANC collaborators.
+Post-apartheid, conservative political parties claimed that white South Africans were made vulnerable to HIV transmission through the desegregation of public facilities.
+7

+However, this period also saw the first steps towards a more rational and coherent response to the epidemic.
+In 1990, the Maputo Statement on HIV and AIDS in Southern Africa was issued following the Fourth International Conference on Health in Southern Africa.
+This brought together ANC representatives, other anti-apartheid figures and healthcare workers, as well as those involved in tackling the epidemic in other countries.
+The document outlined the necessary features for tackling the epidemic including a focus on prevention and the rights of individuals living with HIV.
 8

-The late eighties and early nineties saw HIV and AIDS make its way onto the national agenda.
-However, in the turbulent political climate many groups attached conspiracy theories and unfounded political and racial motivations to the spread of HIV.
-The official publication of the African National Congress (ANC) in exile alleged that HIV could have been developed in a laboratory, with others suggesting it was spread by police tear gas or through the deliberate infection of black sex workers by ex-ANC collaborators.
-Conservative parties claimed that whites were being threatened by AIDS through the process of desegregating public facilities.
-9

-This period also saw the first steps of a more rational, coherent response to the epidemic.
-The Maputo Statement on HIV and AIDS in Southern Africa was issued following the 1990 Fourth International Conference on Health in Southern Africa, which brought together ANC representatives, other anti-apartheid figures and health workers as well as those involved in tackling the epidemic in other countries.
-The document outlined the necessary features for tackling the epidemic including a focus on prevention and the rights of infected individuals.
-10

 Optimism turns to disappointment